 Until about a year ago, it was widely believed that financial shocks occur only in emerging markets.
 Advanced countries with ‘mature’ financial systems had discovered the secret of markets that never crash.
 This so-called wisdom has now been turned on its head.
-The United States has sneezed, and it remains as true today as it has in the past, that when the USA sneezes, the rest of the world catches a cold.
+The United States has sneezed, and it remains as true today as it … Continue reading The Securitized Debt Crisis

 Russia should leave the British Council alone

 Britain and Russia should be friends.
 Born of originally Russian parents, and brought up in England, I can appreciate the two countries’ cultural appeal to each other, quite apart from the fact that they were allies in the two world wars.
 But friends can, and do, quarrel, and friendship cannot survive escalating bickering.
+Consider the … Continue reading Russia should leave the British Council alone

 Veronika Krasheninnikova and ‘The Cold War of Cultures’

 American-Russian relations are plagued by ‘mutual misperceptions and misunderstanding’.
 So says Veronika Krasheninnikova in an important new book амерйка-россиа-холодая воина култур (America-Russia: Cold War of Cultures).
 Each country perceives the other through its own cultural and ideological lenses.
+As Ms Krasheninnikova tells it, the US view of the world is governed by a ‘unique ideology’ … Continue reading Veronika Krasheninnikova and ‘The Cold War of Cultures’

 The threat of energy depletion